BenSt099/isosafety/README.md

 ## Known Issues

-Please update to version v1.2 or make sure that this version is installed on your system.
-Version v1.1 contains a bug.
+Please make sure you have the latest version of this package installed on your system (currently __v1.3__) since both v1.1 and v1.2 contain bugs.

 ## Issues